Zulfi Bukhari appears before NAB

 Speaking to media persons after his appearance before the NAB Rawalpindi, Zulfi Bukhari said, “This was an initial investigation and the case will go on for now.”

-He said the National Accountability Bureau has asked him to appear before the investigation team again tomorrow (Wednesday).
+He said the NAB has asked him to appear before the investigation team again tomorrow (Wednesday).

 Responding to a question, Zulfi Bukhari said, “My name was not on the Exit Control List and I have said this before as well.”